Riley Greene Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.77 team ERA ranks ninth across all MLB pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.73).

-- Guardians pitchers combine to allow 34 home runs (one per game), the ninth-fewest in the league.
+- Guardians pitchers combine to give up 35 home runs (one per game), the eighth-fewest in the league.

-- Bibee (1-0) gets the starting nod for the Guardians, his third of the season.
+- Battenfield (0-3 with a 4.07 ERA and 21 strikeouts in 24 1/3 innings pitched) makes the start for the Guardians, his fifth of the season.

-- In his last appearance on Tuesday, the righty tossed 5 1/3 innings against the New York Yankees, giving up two earned runs while surrendering four hits.
+- The right-hander's most recent appearance was on Friday against the Minnesota Twins, when he tossed seven innings, surrendering two earned runs while allowing two hits.

+- The 25-year-old has an ERA of 4.07, with 7.8 strikeouts per nine innings, in five games this season.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.